jgpuckering/PrimesExperiments/AAA_README.txt

 syntax.
 No intepreter loop is needed for the this -- Python does the work internally, likely in a C routine and at machine speed.

+To understand the effect of slicing with stepping versus looping I modified PrimePY_2_jgp.py to do one or the other based on a --forloop command line parameter.
+That gave me these results:

+  PrimePY_2_jgp.py - using multi-byte slicer with step
+    Passes: 3389, Time: 5.000472, Avg: 0.001476, Passes/sec: 677.7, Limit: 1000000, Count: 78498, Valid: True
+    ssovest(jgp); 3389;5.000472;1;algorithm=base,faithful=yes,bits=8
+    interpreter loops = 168  est machine loops = 811060

+  PrimePY_2_jgp.py - using single-byte slicer and for loop with step
+    Passes: 32, Time: 5.095781, Avg: 0.159243, Passes/sec: 6.3, Limit: 1000000, Count: 78498, Valid: True
+    ssovest(jgp); 32;5.095781;1;algorithm=base,faithful=yes,bits=8
+    interpreter loops = 811068  est machine loops = 0

+As these results demonstrate, the array slicing/step feature of python makes a huge difference compared to using a simple for loop and changing individual byte values.
+It shifts much of the work from interpreter looping into machine-level slicer routines.

 Comparing apples to apples
 --------------------------